debianmaster/k8s-examples/ngrok-proxy-kubernetes-master/README.md

 ## update configs
-> . update your ngrok auth key and master node label
+> . update your ngrok auth key and master node label in deploy.yaml

 ## deploy following pod on any master
 ```sh